idkjs/reason-confV3/README.md

 * see: https://github.com/okonet/lint-staged

+- not running from vs-code, only terminal.

 ### Why

 * from [docs](https://github.com/okonet/lint-staged#why)
   Linting makes more sense when running before committing your code.
 By doing that you can ensure no errors are going into repository and enforce code style.
 But running a lint process on a whole project is slow and linting results can be irrelevant.
 Ultimately you only want to lint files that will be committed.

+## Nik's CSS Tips

+1. Write your tag names before writing the css then go write the css.
+Think ahead.